felixlu/awesome-stars/README.md

 - [calabash/calabash-ios](https://github.com/calabash/calabash-ios) - Calabash for iOS
 - [felixonmars/dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list) - Chinese-specific configuration to improve your favorite DNS server.
 Best partner for chnroutes.
 - [cloudfoundry/bosh](https://github.com/cloudfoundry/bosh) - Cloud Foundry BOSH is an open source tool chain for release engineering, deployment and lifecycle management of large scale distributed services.
-- [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
+- [gollum/gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a local frontend and support for many kinds of markup and content.
 - [daqing/rabel](https://github.com/daqing/rabel) - An open-source web forum built on the Ruby on Rails framework.
 - [square/shuttle](https://github.com/square/shuttle) - String extraction, translation and export tools for the 21st century.
 "Moving strings around so you don't have to"